Fall 2018 Entering Students

 New Student Advising

 The program will be setting up dates for mandatory group advising sessions for new students.
-You must attend a session to get a pin number that will allow you to register for classes.
+You must attend a session to lift a hold on your record to be able to register for classes.

 Please stay tuned for more information on this process in early August - an email will be sent with specific dates to sign up.